Contracts

 This step is required for Federation 1 supergraphs only.
 If you have a Federation 2 supergraph, proceed to the next step.

 A contract uses one of your graph's existing variants (called the source variant) to generate its contract schema.
-If your source variant uses Federation 1, you need to enable its support for the @tag directive in Apollo Studio.
+If your source variant uses Federation 1, you need to enable its support for the @tag

 Open the Settings page for the variant you want to use as your source variant, then select the This Variant tab:

-In the Build Configuration section, click Edit Configuration and enable support for @tag.
+In the Build Configuration section, click Edit Configuration and enable support for @tag

-3. Add @tags
+3. Add @tag

-With contracts, you apply the @tag directive to types and fields in your subgraph schemas to indicate whether to include or exclude them from your contract schema.
+directive to types and fields in your subgraph schemas to indicate whether to include or exclude them from your contract schema.

-Before you can add @tags, you need to define the directive in your subgraph schema.
+s, you need to define the directive in your subgraph schema.
 The way you do this depends on which version of federation you're using:

 For example, let's take a look at this Federation 2 subgraph schema: